On the geometry of flag Hilbert-Poincar\'e series for matroids: Extremal families

 \section{Extremal families}

 In this section, we prove Theorem~\ref{thm:bounds} in two parts by constructing infinite families of matroids whose normalized coarse flag polynomial is arbitrarily close to the bounds given in Conjecture~\ref{conj:bounds}.
-The family for the upper bound is witnessed by the uniform matroids, and the family for the lower bound is witnessed by the finite projective geometries.
+The upper bound is witnessed by the family of uniform matroids, and the lower bound is witnessed by the family of finite projective geometries.
 See Section~\ref{subsec:matroids} for definitions.

 In what follows, we compute limits of univariate polynomials of a fixed degree.
 Identifying degree $d$ polynomials $a_0 + a_1T + \cdots + a_dT^d$ with the points $(a_0,\dots, a_d)\in\mathbb{R}^{d+1}$, the limit is determined using the Euclidean norm in $\mathbb{R}^{d+1}$.